 Kahn A. Scolnick is an appellate and general litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Appellate and Constitutional Law, Class Actions, Securities Litigation, and Transnational Litigation practice groups.
+He is Co-Chair of the firm’s Class Actions practice group, and also, a member of the Appellate and Constitutional Law, Securities Litigation, and Transnational Litigation practice groups.

 Mr. Scolnick has handled a wide range of litigation matters in state and federal courts, from the pre-filing stage through the appeal.
 He has represented clients in a variety of breach-of-contract, real estate, consumer and securities class actions, and other business disputes, as well as constitutional litigation involving challenges based on due process, equal protection, the Commerce Clause, and the First Amendment.
 Recent matters in which Mr. Scolnick played a significant role include: